Matin-Mansouri/AppliedAI/README.md

 - **Database**: The dataset is a part of the publicly available Places365Standard dataset, with images resized to 256x256 pixels and normalized.
 - **Model**: Decision Tree Classifier from the Scikit-learn library with hyperparameter tuning using GridSearchCV.
-- **Results**: Performance metrics including accuracy, precision, recall, and F1 score are evaluated for both training and validation sets.
+- **Results**: Performance metrics including accuracy, precision, recall, and F1 score and confusion matrix are evaluated for both training and validation sets.

 ## Authors and Contacts